risan/flores/README.md

 ### `flores.serve`

-Generate the website and start the development server.
+Generate the website and serve it over the built-in [Express](https://expressjs.com/) server.

 ```js
 flores.serve([options])